-(Mark One) \boxtimes Annual Report Pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 193 34 For the fiscal year ended December 25, , 2010 or Transition Report Pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1 1934 For the transition period from to Commission file number 1-10948 Office Depot, Inc. (Exact name of registrant as specified in its charter) O ffice DEPOT Delaware (State or other jurisdiction of incorporation or organization) 5 9-2663954 (I.R.S.
-Employer Identification No.) 6600 North Military Trail, Boca Raton, Florida (Address of principal executive offices) 33496 (Zip Code) (561) 438-4800 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class N Name of each exchange on which registered Common Stock, par value \$0.01 per share New York Stock Exchange curities registered pursuant to Section 12(g) of the Act: None , eck mark if the registrant is a well-known seasoned issuer, as d Indicate by ch eck mark if the registrant is not required to file reports pursuan eck mark whether the registrant (1) has filed all reports require rant was required to file such reports) and (2) has been subject t d to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period Indicate by ch neck mark whether the registrant has submitted electronically 9 Data File required to be submitted and posted pursuant to Rule 405 o mit and post such files): Yes \boxtimes No \square 405 of Regulation S-K (§ 229.405 of this chapter) is not coerence in Part III of this Form 10-K or any amendment to this Fo ntained herein, and will not be contained, to the best of registrant's orm 10-K. \boxtimes neck mark whether the registrant is a large accelerated filer, an naller reporting company" in Rule 12b-2 of the Exchange Act. accelerated filer, a non-accelerated filer or a smaller reporting company.
-See the definitions of "large accelerated filer" "accelerated Large accelera ated filer $oximes$ Accelerated filer $oximes$ Non-accelerated filer \Box (Do not check if a smaller repo Smaller reporting company $\ \square$ orting company) Indicate by ch eck mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes \square No \boxtimes The aggregate e market value of voting stock held by non-affiliates of the registrant as of June 26, 2010 (based on the closing market price on the Composite Tape on June 25, 2010) was approximately
+⊠ Annual Re eport Pursuant to Section 13 or 15 (d) of the Sec urities Exchange Act of 1934 For the fis scal year ended December 25, 2010 or ☐ Transition Report Pursuant to Section 13 or 15 (d) of the S Securities Exchange Act of 1934 For the tr ansition period from to Commission fil e number 1-10948 Office D epot, Inc. nt as specified in its charter) Office DEPOT.
+Delaware (State or other jurisdiction of incorporation or organization) 59-2663954 (I.R.S.
+Employer Identification No.) th Military Trail, Boca Raton, Florida ress of principal executive offices) 33496 (Zip Code) , 438-4800 number, including area code) ant to Section 12(b) of the Act: Title of each class Name of each exchange on Comm non Stock, par value \$0.01 per share which registered New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registra ant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes ⊠ No □ Indicate by check mark if the registra ant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes □ No ⊠ registrant (1) has filed all reports required to be filed by Section 13 e such reports) and (2) has been subject to such filing requirements or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period for the past 90 days: Yes \boxtimes No \square where Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of that the registrant was required to submit and post such files): Yes \boxtimes No \square e of delinquent filers pursuant to Item 405 of Regulation S-K (ormation statements incorporated by reference in Part III of this Fo § 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's orm 10-K or any amendment to this Form 10-K. \boxtimes registrant is a large accelerated filer, an accelerated filer, a non-ac ny " in Rule 12b-2 of the Exchange Act. ccelerated filer or a smaller reporting company.
+See the definitions of "large accelerated filer" "accelerated Large accelerated filer $\ oxtimes$ Accelerated filer $\ \Box$ Non-accelerated filer $\ \square$ Smaller reporting company $\ \square$ (Do not check if a smaller reporting company) Indicate by check mark whether the r registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠ ng stock held by non-affiliates of the registrant as of June 26, acting from the number of shares outstanding on that date the num 2010 (based on the closing market price on the Composite Tape on June 25, 2010) was approximately ber of shares held by affiliates of Office Depot, Inc.).
+The number of shares outstanding of par value. the registrant's common stock, as of the latest practicable date: A t January 22, 2011, there were 277,167,364 outstanding shares of Office Depot, Inc. Common Stock, \$0.01 Documents Incom porated by Reference: ce to the Office Depot, Inc. definitive Proxy Statement for its 2010 Annual Meeting of Shareholders, which es Act of 1934, as amended, within 120 days of Office Depot, Inc.'s fiscal year end.